 The obligation to undertake Appropriate Assessment derives from Article 6(3) and 6(4) of the Habitats Directive 92/43/EEC.
-AA is a focused and detailed impact assessment of the implications of a strategic action (such as a plan or programme or alteration to these) or project, alone and in combination with other strategic actions and projects, on the integrity of a European Site in view of its conservation objectives.
+AA is a focused and detailed impact assessment of the implications of a strategic action (such as a plan or programme) or project, alone and in combination with other strategic actions and projects, on the integrity of a European Site in view of its conservation objectives.